trougnouf/cfait/README.md

 Cfait uses a native Android UI (Jetpack Compose) backed by the shared Rust core via [UniFFI](https://github.com/mozilla/uniffi-rs).

+Android will be made available on F-Droid and the Play store starting with v0.3.0.

 ### Prerequisites
 1.  **Android Studio** (with NDK installed).
 2.  **Rust Targets**: